 When to visit Bucharest: Autumn weather is wonderful, with plenty of daylight hours.

 13. Corfu, Greece

 Classic, idyllic Greek scenery with a link to mythology makes the island of Corfu stand out from the rest.
-I hadn’t heard much about Corfu before visiting but found it full of life, especially along its picturesque beaches.
-Corfu is where Odysseus was shipwrecked and spent some time exploring the island before heading back to sea.
+I hadn’t heard much about Corfu but found it full of life, especially along its picturesque beaches.
+Here is where Odysseus was shipwrecked and spent some time exploring the island before heading back to sea.
 It’s easy to see why, since the untamed scenery is still abundant.
 The island is quite large so I recommend renting a car for a couple days to explore and escape the crowds.
 Corfu’s town is a great place to stroll, eat frozen lemon yogurt, and souvenir shop.

 When to visit Corfu: the warmer months are the optimal time for good beach days but going right before and after summer will help you avoid tourists.

 Eastern Europe’s new darling is definitely Budapest.
 Lingering traces of Communism still permeate this now vibrant city and you can see the wrath left behind at the Museum of Terror.
 But you can also experience the lively nightclubs (called ruin pubs), take a cruise down the Danube River, or enjoy a real Roman thermal bath.
 The city is divided into Buda and Pest.
 You’ll see how they differ from one another.

 When to visit Budapest: I visited Budapest in the heat of summer and it was not ideal.
 I suggest going in Spring or Fall.
 Winter can also be a good time for Christmas markets.
 Although if you’re really interested in markets, go to Germany and France for the best ones.

 Click here to read my guide to Budapest.